uschpc/webportal-netlify-gatsby/src/navigation/user-information/Accounts.md

 | Medium          | 500,000         |
 | Large           | 1,000,000       |

+### Endeavour computing resource allocations

+Endeavour is the CARC's condo HPC cluster.
+As part of the [Condo Cluster Program (CCP)](/user-information/ccp), researchers can lease/subscribe to their own dedicated compute and storage nodes.
+The CCP gives researchers the convenience of having their own dedicated compute nodes, without the responsibility of purchasing and maintaining the nodes themselves.

+The CCP operates on both an annual subscription-based model, with research groups subscribing to their selected number of compute and storage resources on a yearly basis, as well as a traditional purchase model, with research groups purchasing compute or storage resources from the CARC for a fixed term (e.g., five years).
+For more information on the computing resources available on Endeavour, see the [Condo Cluster Program Information page](/user-information/ccp/program-information).

 ### Storage resource allocations

 Storage allocations are measured using disk space in terabytes (equivalent to 1,000 gigabytes).

 All active projects automatically receive a storage allocation on the CARC project file system.
-The default minimum allocation size is 5 TB per project, and each PI receives a maximum allocation of 10 TB for their project(s) at no cost.
+The default minimum allocation size is 5 TB per project, and each PI can receive a maximum allocation of 10 TB for their project(s) at no cost.
 All users for a project will have access to that project's allocation.

 If more than 10 TB is needed, a PI can request additional storage space through the Research Computing User Portal.
 The additional storage space in excess of the first 10 TB is a paid service.
 Additional storage space can be added in increments of 5 TB, and the current price is $200/5 TB/year.
 For example, when a PI requires 20 TB total of space, the annual cost for the data storage space will be: